 LifeLine has run its own private shelter in Avondale Estates, GA since 2003, focusing primarily on animals who have been victims of abuse or neglect, and seeing approximately 500 dogs and cats come through its doors each year.
-At the two LifeLine Spay & Neuter Clinics (one in Avondale Estates and one in College Park), LifeLine has fixed over 85,000 dogs and cats at low or no cost to owners who, in many cases, would not have been able to prioritize the expense.
-Through its volunteer-driven trap-neuter-return program, Catlanta, the lives of over 27,000 feral and community cats have been saved.
+At the two LifeLine Spay & Neuter Clinics (one in Avondale Estates and one in College Park), LifeLine has fixed over 101,000 dogs and cats at low or no cost to owners who, in many cases, would not have been able to prioritize the expense.
+Through its volunteer-driven trap-neuter-return Community Cat program, the lives of over 30,000 feral and community cats have been saved.
 Further, at LifeLine community pet wellness days each year, thousands of underserved pet owners receive free vaccinations and other much-needed resources.

 In early 2013, LifeLine took action in order to have an even broader impact on Atlanta’s homeless pet population.
 The organization submitted bids for and was awarded the contracts to manage both Fulton County Animal Services and DeKalb County Animal Services.

-LifeLine cares for over 29,500 animals each year and has made tremendous and measurable progress at both county facilities, having lowered the euthanasia rate at each by over 50% in a short period of time.
-Over 12,000 animals were adopted, rescued or returned to their owners from the Fulton and DeKalb shelters in 2014!
-LifeLine is actively on its way to making its ultimate goal a reality: transforming metro Atlanta into a no-kill community that prioritizes saving the lives of its homeless pets by 2016.
+LifeLine cares for over 29,500 animals each year and has made tremendous and measurable progress at both county facilities.
+Lifesaving rates were only 39% in Fulton and 61% in DeKalb in 2013, now they are at 89%.
+Over 13,000 animals were adopted, rescued or returned to their owners from the Fulton and DeKalb shelters in 2016!
+LifeLine is actively on its way to making its ultimate goal a reality: transforming metro Atlanta into a no-kill community that prioritizes saving the lives of its homeless pets.